smxi/acxi/README.txt

 * verbose (--verbose, --log 2)

+* full, with all conversion tool outputs (--full, --log 3)

+* debug, all output, incuding at times various debugging events (--debug, --log 4)

-* full, with all conversion tool outputs (--full, --log 3).
-These values can also be set in configuration files using LOG_LEVEL=[0-3].
+These values can also be set in configuration files using LOG_LEVEL=[0-4].

 ========================================================================
 SHN SHORTEN